rng-guy/NFSMWBartender/APPENDIX.md

 * If you don't define colours for both sight states, Bartender disables its vision-cone feature.

 * The actual visual range of helicopters can differ from what the vision-cone icon might suggest; the `heliLOSdistance` VltEd parameter controls the visual range the game uses for calculations.

+* Dispatch may not always acknowledge a change in jurisdiction over the radio.
+This is because there's randomness involved, and because each pursuit is limited to just one acknowledgement.

 * The playlist feature is incompatible with the [XNFSMusicPlayer](https://github.com/xan1242/XNFSMusicPlayer/releases) mod by xan1242.
 If you want to use that mod, you must delete Bartender's `[Music:Playlist]` parameter group or leave it empty.